Back to Wordpress Guide

 - Specific tools not included in your theme

 Important caveat: installing excessive plugins can degrade site performance and create security vulnerabilities.
-Approach plugin installation with the same caution you might exercise when adopting exotic pets – starting with just one or two seems reasonable enough, but before you know it, you're overwhelmed with maintenance requirements and performance issues.
+Approach plugin installation with caution.

 The Ultimate Secret to WordPress Editing Success

-After considerable experience with WordPress, I've discovered the fundamental secret to stress-free editing: save your work frequently and maintain regular backups.
+The fundamental secret to stress-free editing is this: save your work frequently and maintain regular backups.

-Most WordPress disasters occur because users make multiple changes without saving, then lose everything when something inevitably goes wrong.
-Alternatively, they implement major changes without a backup, leaving no way to return to a functional state when things go catastrophically awry.
+Most WordPress disasters occur because users make multiple changes without saving, then lose everything when something goes wrong.
+Alternatively, they implement major changes without a backup, leaving no way to return to a functional state.

 Frequently Asked Questions